DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 `sudo systemctl enable --now dnsmasq`

-* Check if it start without errors: `journalctl -u dnsmasq.service`
+* Check if it started without errors: `journalctl -u dnsmasq.service`
+* If you get port already in use error, check which service</br>
+  `sudo ss -tulwnp`</br>
-* If you are using `systemd-networkd` along with `systemd-resolved`, you need to stop and disable `systemd-resolved`.
+  If you are using `systemd-networkd` along with `systemd-resolved`, it will likely be `systemd-resolved`.</br>
 * Make sure you **disable other DHCP servers** on the network, usually a router is running one.

 # Test it